Pontus Åberg: Toronto Maple Leafs

 On 24 July 2019, Åberg signed as a free agent to a one-year, $700,000 deal with the Toronto Maple Leafs.
 In the 2019–20 season, Åberg was primarily assigned to AHL affiliate, the Toronto Marlies.
-He was productive with the Marlies, registering 20 goals and 44 points in 55 games, while making just 5 appearances with the Maple Leafs adding 1 assist.
+He was productive with the Marlies, registering 20 goals and 44 points in 55 games while making just 5 appearances with the Maple Leafs adding 1 assist.
 With the remainder of the AHL season cancelled due to the COVID-19 pandemic, Åberg as an impending restricted free agent returned to his native Sweden.

 Traktor Chelyabinsk

-Left off the Maple Leafs return to play training camp roster, Åberg effectively left the NHL by signing a one-year contract with Russian club, Traktor Chelyabinsk of the Kontinental Hockey League (KHL) on 13 July 2020.
+Left off the Maple Leafs return to play training camp roster, Åberg effectively left the NHL by signing a one-year contract with the Russian club, Traktor Chelyabinsk of the Kontinental Hockey League (KHL) on 13 July 2020.
 On 25 August 2020, Åberg's NHL rights were included in a six player trade by the Maple Leafs to the Pittsburgh Penguins, along with Kasperi Kapanen and Jesper Lindgren, in exchange for Evan Rodrigues, David Warsofsky, Filip Hållander and the 15th overall pick in the 2020 NHL Entry Draft. Åberg continued in the KHL for the duration of the 2020–21 season, where in 49 games he had 10 goals and 23 points for Traktor.